2 Install the Private AI Services Container

 Note that the container should not run on the same machine as the Oracle AI Database Server but on a Linux machine that is close to the database server.
 The container is designed to accelerate resource intensive tasks such as creating vectors or vector index offload of machines other than the Oracle AI Database.
 This enables the Oracle AI Database to have low latency and high throughput without being burdened with these resource-intensive AI infrastructure tasks.

-The vector index service of the Private AI Services Container has the following additional prerequisites:
+The Vector Index Service and the Private Large Language Model Service of the Private AI Services Container have the following additional prerequisites:

 - NVIDIA GPUs only: Turing architecture and above.
 To see a current list of NVIDIA GPUs along with their compute capability, see https://developer.nvidia.com/cuda/gpus.